LeetLLM

 Feature stores for embeddings and LLM features

-Embeddings are the most dangerous source of training-serving skew in modern LLM systems.
+Embedding pipelines are a common source of training-serving skew in modern LLM systems.
 A RAG pipeline or a personalized prompt may depend on dozens of embedding features: user history summary vectors, document chunk embeddings, category affinity vectors, and time-decayed engagement signals.

 • Point-in-time correctness: When you train or evaluate offline, you can request the exact feature values that were available at a historical timestamp.
 No future data leaks into the training set.

-• Lineage: Every embedding vector carries metadata about the exact model checkpoint, chunker version, and preprocessing hash that produced it.
+• Lineage: Every embedding vector should carry metadata about the exact model checkpoint, chunker version, and preprocessing hash that produced it.

-In practice, your feature view for order history might look like this (simplified Feast-style):
+In practice, your feature view for release history might look like this conceptual Feast-style sketch:

-Without a feature store, teams copy embedding code between training notebooks and the serving service.
-Over time the two copies diverge, and quality silently collapses exactly as in the OrderBuddy story.
+Without a declared feature layer and parity checks, teams easily copy embedding code between training notebooks and serving services.
+Over time the two copies can diverge and quality can degrade as in the DeployBuddy story.

-Prompts deserve the same treatment as model weights.
-A one-line change in a system prompt can shift refusal rates, tone, or factual grounding more than a full fine-tune.
-Therefore, prompts live in their own registry with semantic versions, test suites, and promotion policies.
+Prompts deserve the same release discipline as model weights.
+A one-line system-prompt change can materially shift refusal rates, tone, or factual grounding without changing weights.
+Prompts therefore live in their own registry with semantic versions, test suites, and promotion policies.

 • The exact template text (with variable placeholders)

-• Few-shot or chain-of-thought examples pinned by hash
+• Few-shot examples, rubric snippets, or tool schemas pinned by hash

 • Associated guardrail policy version